CHILDS BURDEN, Chairman Emeritus

 Rob, a Loudoun native, works for the Prince William County Historic Preservation Division supervising historic sites.
-He is a board member of the Virginia Association of Museums and also the Virginia Civil War Trails as well as the Treasurer of the Historic House Museum Consortium.
+He is Vice President of the Virginia Association of Museums and also a board member of the Virginia Civil War Trails as well as the Treasurer of the Historic House Museum Consortium.
 He is very active in the historians’ writing group "Emerging Civil War" and also researches and writes on the American Revolution.
 Rob spends almost every day involved working with public history.
 He is a graduate of the Longwood University Historic Preservation program with a Masters in Public History from George Mason University.
-He resides with his wife, Jamie, and son, Carter Lee Orrison, in Prince William County.
+He resides with his wife, Jamie, and sons, Carter and Grayson, in Prince William County.

 DANIEL S. MORROW

 JAY D. ZEILER